You, Me and Baby Means Forget About Free Time for Writing

-So, what have I learned during this great series of transition?
-How, in the midst of toddler tantrums and sleepless nights, have I managed to keep writing and selling books?
-I may not have all the answers, or even great answer, but through trial and error, I've discovered some tips on how to be a mother and a writer at the same time.
+While things did get easier when the kids went to school, in the early years it was a challenge.
+During that time, when I was in the midst of toddler tantrums and sleepless nights, how did I manage to keep writing and selling my novels?
+Through trial and error, I discovered some tips on how to be a mother and a writer at the same time.

 So here they are, in no particular order.